MrSibulali/git-basic-exercises/README.md

-.
-Learning the GIT basics
+- Learning the GIT basics
-.
-New text for the third commit
+- New text for the third commit
+- Text added while on milkshake branch